hszumila/HMS_optics/README.md

 `nfoil N`: "nfoil" keyword defines number of target foils in the run.
 Expects one integer argument.

-zfoil z1 z2 ... zN: "zfoil" keyword defines z position of target foils in the run.
+`zfoil z1 z2 ... zN`: "zfoil" keyword defines z position of target foils in the run.
 Expects nfoil arguments, assumed to be given in cm.
 If nfoil is not yet defined for the run, the command has no effect.

 `sieveslit 1`: "sieveslit" flag defines whether the sieve slit was in or out for this run.
 Expects an integer argument (0 or 1).
 If you have thin-foil data without sieve slit, the code will attempt to include the data in the ytarget fit, but generally you will only want to use data with sieve slit to fit ytarget, xptar and yptar, so usually you want to use "sieveslit 1".
 You can omit this command and it will default to 1.